 I began as a Case Manager which involved a number of responsibilities including: telephone assessments and triage, liaison and feedback with referrers and practitioners, administration support for our Adoption Support Service, BUSS, CPD courses and workshops as well as support with organisation development and marketing.

 More recently I was delighted to become part of the leadership team and take on the role of Director of Client Services.
 Oakdale is committed to understanding and appreciating the needs of our clients and providing a quality service; my role is to support and develop our client services and relations and I am proud to work within a caring, responsive and highly skilled team.
 I am also a safeguarding officer committed to ensuring that safety is paramount for the individuals and families who access Oakdale.

 I also offer counselling and psychotherapy to adults and young people at the Oakdale Centre.
 I have worked in a variety of settings (voluntary and community organisations, educational settings and the NHS) with clients from diverse backgrounds experiencing a broad range of emotional and mental health difficulties.
 If you would like to read more about my clinical practice, please click here.

 I first joined the Oakdale Centre in 2010 and was delighted to be invited to rejoin the team as Operations Director in 2017.
 I have been responsible for building and implementing a new database designed for the services we provide and also have responsibility for all systems infrastructure services, finance and HR.
 I am proud of the work we do at the Oakdale Centre and see my role as being that of supporting the clinical services provided by the organisation.

-Before joining the Oakdale Centre team, I worked with young people in both schools and the community.
-I gained over 7 years experience working in Mainstream and Special Provision Education where I have supported young people with a range of learning disabilities and complex needs.
+Before joining the Oakdale Centre in 2019, I worked with young people in both schools and the community.
+I’ve had over 7 years experience working in Mainstream and Special Provision Education, specialising in working with young people with a range of difficulties and complex needs.